Piccirello/node-redis-proxy/README.md

 ## Requirements

 All requirements listed in the spec have been implemented.
 Bonus requirement "parallel concurrent processing" has been implemented, however "Redis client protocol" has not.
 The code has been architectured with the "Redis client protocol" feature in mind and will be easy to extend.

+## Future Improvements

+In creating the integration tests, a copy of the Redis Client class had to be made in the `e2e` directory.
+This is due to the `src` directory being outside the context of the e2e Docker build.
+This solution is a hacky bandaid to the problem and should instead be implemented with a proper fix: either extracting `RedisClient.js` into a proper library, broadening the docker build context (by manual specifying the e2e Dockerfile) so that the file can be copied over at build time, or another approach.